 - A student who has completed 6th grade but is not yet 17 and has 7 or more consecutive unexcused absences.

-- A student at least 5 years of age and not yet 7 years of age and has NOT completed grade 6 and has 7 cumulative unexcused absences.
+- A student at least 5 years of age and not yet 6 years of age and has NOT completed grade 6, has been enrolled in public school and has not been withdrawn, and has 7 cumulative unexcused absences.

-- A student at least 5 years of age and not yet 7 years of age and has NOT completed grade 6 and has 5 consecutive unexcused absences.
+- A student at least 5 years of age and not yet 6 years of age and has NOT completed grade 6, has been enrolled in public school and has not been withdrawn, and has 5 consecutive unexcused absences.